hydrusnetwork/hydrus/docs/running_from_source.md

 Updating is simple.
 If you installed with `git`, it takes about three seconds: just close the client, open the base install directory in a terminal, and type `git pull`.
 I have added easy 'git_pull' scripts to the install directory for your convenience (on Windows, just double-click 'git_pull.bat').

-If you installed by extracting the source zip, you can update much like you would with the built extract: download the [latest release](https://github.com/hydrusnetwork/hydrus/releases/latest) source zip and extract it over the top of the folder you have, overwriting the existing source files.
+If you installed by extracting the source zip, update just as you would with the built extract: download the [latest release](https://github.com/hydrusnetwork/hydrus/releases/latest) source zip and extract it over the top of the folder you have, overwriting the existing source files.

 If you get a library version error when you try to boot, run the venv setup again.
 It is worth doing this every 3-6 months, just to stay up to date.
 I mention in the release posts when there are important changes, usually right after a 'future build' test.